eli9000/eli9000/README.md

 </br>

-> _His name is Bert.
+> _Welp, I'm Eli, and me dag's name is Bert.
 Albert.
 Albert Einstein.
-He bids you a good day!_
+He bids you a jolly day!
+Do you like dags?_

-_As for myself, well, the name's below the profile pic. 😏_

 </br>

 ### **Here are some things I enjoy:**

-1. Spending time with my `Asian Princess` 👸🏻 and my dawg, my bestest boi `Bert` 🐕‍🦺!
+1. Spending time with my little `family`!
+My lovely Thai wife and our beautiful daughter (9/mo), and our bestest boi `Bert` 🐕‍🦺!
 1. The `Great Outdoors` 🏔!
 Hiking, camping, hunting and fishing.
 I had the privilege of growing up in The Last Frontier, **Nikiski, AK** to be precise (look it up!).
 And I do declare!
 Tain't no where I'd rather be!
 1. All things `Tech` 💻!
 Whether it be a tinker'n on a Raspberry Pi, gettin' cray cray with the crypto, printing out lil' bits 'n bots in the 3rd dimension, or just straight hack'n it up with some beloved `CODE`.
 Your boy is **GEEK'd** out to the extreme!
 1. `Playing sports` & `skateboarding`!
 Bangin' out fresh flow'n flips of the nollie persuasion is divine.
 Pickle Ball is rad.
 Volleyball, tossin' the ol' pig skin, and fling'n around a frisbee are some of my favs!
 But I don't discriminate when it comes to games that are physical in nature.